Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Understanding how to hide your projector screen can bring your space back under control.
 Having equipment out in the open makes your home feel cluttered.
 It’s easier to tuck away a smaller display device, like a DVD player.
-However, for your projector and elite screens, this can be a bit harder to do.
+However, this can be a bit harder for your projector and elite screens.

 The best projectors require elite screens to produce the best screen experience.
 Make sure that you honor your elite screens with fitting projectors.